Reading time 7 minutes.

 • What color is your hair?

 Be prepared to answer questions about your family.
-Should you apply for a marriage-based Green Card, there might also be questions about your spouse's family.
-Typical questions include:
+If you are applying for a marriage-based Green Card, the officer may also ask questions about your spouse’s family.

 • What is your mother’s maiden name?